Carrot Ginger Soup

 • In a large pot heat the olive oil over medium heat.
 Add the sliced onion, a good pinch of salt and pepper cook for about 3 minutes, or until the onion starts to soften.

-• Add ginger, garlic and turmeric, mix well and cook for another minute.
+• Stir in the ginger, garlic and turmeric, mix well and cook for another minute.

-• Reduce the heat and simmer for about 20 until the carrots are cooked through and soft.
+• Reduce the heat, cover with a lid, and simmer for about 20 minutes until the carrots are cooked through and soft.
 Stir occasionally.

-• Serve warm or cold, with ground black pepper, and lemon or lime wedges for an extra zesty flavor if you like.
-Enjoy it!
+• Serve warm or cold, topped with chopped cilantro (optional) and accompanied by the remaining lime wedges for an extra zesty flavor, if desired.
+Enjoy!

 Notes